 • 2.8 GPA (inclusive of all college transcripts).

 • MSN/DNP from an accredited (i.e., ACEN, CCNE) nursing program in advanced practice nursing (e.g., Nurse Practitioner, Nurse Midwifery, Nurse Anesthesia).
-Graduates of non-advanced practice MSN/DNP programs who seek to become a Nurse Practitioner should apply to our MSN advanced practice program and can be offered advanced standing pending transcript review.
+Graduates of leadership (i.e., without APN preparation) MSN/DNP programs and who seek to become a Nurse Practitioner should instead apply to our Nurse Practitioner MSN Program and can be offered advanced standing pending transcript review.

 • Registered Nurse (RN) licensure from the state in which applicant will be conducting their 750 requisite clinical hours.
 (Applicants from New York need a New Jersey RN license or proof of application for a New Jersey RN license.)